BP0323886/data-science-apprenticeship-portfolio/README.md

 ## Notes

   - This repository does not contain confidential organisational data.
-  - Publically available data sources only are used in portfolio projects.
+  - Publicly available data sources only are used in portfolio projects.
   - Future apprenticeship projects will be added to this repository over time.